 The cause of his Parkinson’s was unknown.
 Before that he’d been healthy and fit.
 He joined a genetic study on the disease and no genetic markers were found.
 It only confirmed what his mother had proudly declared as her heritage–British with a touch of Scandinavian and doses of Irish & French, and a big helping of Western European.
-He blamed his love affair with pesticides although it should be noted that he also played football.
+He blamed his love affair with pesticides and exposure via golf, although it should be noted that he also played football.
 He’d been an athlete and even a coach.

 He fought off his symptoms with exercise.
 Medications were able to control his tremors.
 Most of his life with Parkinson’s was happy and fairly normal.
 He even got a hole in one–his second–after his diagnosis.
 The most frustrating aspect of the disease progression was that his voice became barely audible and his handwriting unreadable.When my mother passed away three years ago, so did his ability to engage in conversation.
 Never a talkative man, he became someone who mostly listened.

 He got weekly visits from his great-grandchildren.
 They ate ice cream together.
 They played with toy cars.
 We made sure visits were special by having a drawer of toys that included Silly Putty–something banned at home–in Dad’s room.